JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_5.md

 ## XXIX.

 122\.
-'Offer up a sacrifice, O Spitama Zarathu_s_tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .
+'Offer up a sacrifice, O Spitama Zarathu<i>s</i>tra! unto this spring of mine, Ardvi Sûra Anâhita . . . .

 123\.
 'She stands, the good Ardvi Sûra Anâhita, wearing a golden mantle [^404], waiting for a man who shall offer her libations and prayers, and thinking thus in her heart: